Oz-art/tensorflow-framework-for-object-detection/README.md

 1. [How To Train an Object Detection Classifier Using TensorFlow 1.5 (GPU) on Windows 10](https://www.youtube.com/watch?v=Rgpfk6eYxJA&t=163s)
 2. [Detecting Pikachu on Android Using Tensorflow Object Detection](https://www.youtube.com/watch?v=UnSdl0UzLPM&t=1501s)

 The repository provides all the things needed to create an "Indonesian Plate Number" detection.
 The reason why i choose this object is because i live in Indonesia.
 If you want to create your own object detecion, you can alaso follow this explanation till the end.

 <p align="center">
   <img src="models/research/object_detection/doc/plate-number-detect.jpg">
 </p>

 ## Introduction
-The purpose of this tutorial is to explain how to train your own convolutional neural network object detection classifier for multiple objects, starting from scratch.
-At the end of this tutorial, you will have a program that can identify and draw boxes around specific objects in pictures, videos, or in a webcam feed.

-There are several good tutorials available for how to use TensorFlow’s Object Detection API to train a classifier for a single object.
-However, these usually assume you are using a Linux operating system.
-If you’re like me, you might be a little hesitant to install Linux on your high-powered gaming PC that has the sweet graphics card you’re using to train a classifier.
-The Object Detection API seems to have been developed on a Linux-based OS.
-To set up TensorFlow to train a model on Windows, there are several workarounds that need to be used in place of commands that would work fine on Linux.
-Also, this tutorial provides instructions for training a classifier that can detect multiple objects, not just one.

-The tutorial is written for Windows 10, and it will also work for Windows 7 and 8.
-The general procedure can also be used for Linux operating systems, but file paths and package installation commands will need to change accordingly.

-TensorFlow-GPU allows your PC to use the video card to provide extra processing power while training, so it will be used for this tutorial.
-In my experience, using TensorFlow-GPU instead of regular TensorFlow reduces training time by a factor of about 8 (3 hours to train instead of 24 hours).
-Regular TensorFlow can also be used for this tutorial, but it will take longer.
-If you use regular TensorFlow, you do not need to install CUDA and cuDNN in Step 1.
-I used TensorFlow-GPU v1.5 while writing this tutorial, but it will likely work for future versions of TensorFlow.
+This explaination was purposed to tell you about the way to make your own single/multiple object detection.
+This tutorial will guide you step-by-step on how to make a single object detection, but you can customize it to become a multiple object detection (just adding the other object dataset and do a simple configuration !!).
+Please follow this tutorial carefully so you shouldn't found an error in the future.

+There are 2 types of tensorflow.
+First is tensorflow-GPU and the other is tensorflow-CPU.
+I use tensorflow-GPU because it can reduce the training time.
+The reason why tensorflow-GPU is faster than tensorflow-CPU can be found [here](https://www.datascience.com/blog/cpu-gpu-machine-learning)

 ## Steps
 ### 1. Install TensorFlow-GPU 1.5 (skip this step if TensorFlow-GPU 1.5 is already installed)